-Being an unobserved variable, NAIRU depend on a wide range of economic and institutional factors and it follows that it can only be estimated with uncertainty.
+The NAIRU depends on a broad variety of economic and institutional factors and, being an unobserved variable, it can only be estimated with uncertainty.
 A wide range of methods have been developed for this purpose.
 Here we suggest a short review of the most commonly used techniques and discuss their advantages and pitfalls.
-While it should be admitted that methods classification is rather questionable, three groups are usually made out from the variety of approaches1:
+While it should be admitted that methods classification is rather questionable three groups are usually made out from the variety of approaches1:

 - statistical (or time-series)

 - economical (or structural)

-- combined (a compromise between the previous two)
+- combined (compromise between the previous two)

-Although the approaches differ, they share the common aim to remove business-cycle affects from the observed time series for unemployment.
+Although the approaches differ, they all aim at removal of business-cycle fluctuations effects from the observed time series for unemployment.